MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 ### Connect to the WLS machine

-Follow [Connect to the virtual machine](/azure/virtual-machines/workloads/oracle/weblogic-server-azure-virtual-machine#connect-to-the-virtual-machine) to connect to the machine that runs WLS.
+Use the steps in [Connect to the virtual machine](/azure/virtual-machines/workloads/oracle/weblogic-server-azure-virtual-machine#connect-to-the-virtual-machine) to access the virtual machine running WebLogic Server (WLS).
+In this tutorial, you'll be connecting to the machine that hosts the WebLogic Administration Server, named `adminVM`.

 ## Create an Elasticsearch on Azure instance

 Elasticsearch (Elastic Cloud) for Azure is an Azure Native ISV Services you can get from Azure Marketplace and deploy with the Azure portal.
 Azure Native ISV Services enable you to easily provision, manage, and tightly integrate independent software vendor (ISV) software and services on Azure.
 Elastic Cloud - Azure Native ISV Service is developed and managed by Microsoft and Elastic.
 You create, provision, and manage Elastic resources through the Azure portal.
 Elastic owns and runs the SaaS application including the Elastic accounts created.

+### Create Elastic on Azure

 Follow [QuickStart: Get started with Elastic](/azure/partner-solutions/elastic/create) to create an Elastic application.

 1. Visit the main page for [Elastic Cloud (Elasticsearch) – An Azure Native ISV Service](https://portal.azure.com/#browse/Microsoft.Elastic%2Fmonitors).
 1. Select **Create**.
 1. In the **Basics** blade, under **Plan Details**: